jajeffries/cartridge-static-html/README.md

 * Handlebars [compilation](https://github.com/kaanon/gulp-compile-handlebars)

+**The partials directory has deliberately been omitted from the install step.
+Adding the directory `_partials` in the `views` directory is required to setup partials in the cartridge project (Along with the header and footer partials if required)**

 ## Config

 Once installed, the config file `task.static-html.js` is created and stored in the `_config` directory in the root of your cartridge project.